-Examine the career resource “What Can I Do With This Major?”
-The link is also available on the student success portal on the student tab of mywcc.
+Examine the career resource “What Can I Do With This Major?

-Explore the career information (pdf) list of websites compiled by Counseling, Advising and Transfer Center.
+Explore the career information (pdf) list of websites compiled by Academic and Career Advising.

 Visit O*Net OnLine to get specific information on career paths from the U.S. Department of Labor.